 Some studies have shown the effects of antioxidants, flavonoids, and phytonutrients on the development of cancerous cells.
 You need to consume at least two servings of papaya seeds once a week to increase the levels of antioxidants in your body.
 Recent studies have also concluded that regular consumption of the seeds may alleviate the risk associated with prostate and colon cancer.
 Studies have also shown that pawpaw seeds may minimize the risk of cancer and this may be because the milky sap that pawpaw seeds produce contains acetogenin.
 Acetogenin, appears to help prevent cancer cells from growing in the body.

 Acting as an antioxidant, the vitamin C found in paw paw seeds may combats oxidative stress on the organs including the eyes.
-Studies indicate that papaya seeds may help delay age-related eye diseases such as macular degeneration.
+Studies indicate that papaya seeds may help delay age-related eye diseases such as macula degeneration.

 Papaya seeds are a storehouse of minerals and phytonutrients, which may provide protection for your heart.
 Phytonutrients prevent cholesterol from oxidation.
 This function is necessary as cholesterol sticks on the walls of blood vessels, as a result of oxidation.